 GMS devices ship with an updated Google keyboard compared with AOSP and the GMS keyboard would like to share some anonymized data with Google:

-You can disable this on all Android versions, for example on Marshmallow you can update this via the Settings UI here: (Settings --> Languages & Input --> Google Keyboard --> Advanced --> Share usage statistics / Share snippets) and on Nougat the setting is here: (Settings --> Languages & Input --> Virtual keyboard --> Gboard --> Advanced --> Share usage statistics / Share snippits).
-In either case, it is not possible to prevent the dialog from displaying to the user the first time.
+The actual UI may vary depending on your Android version but sharing can be disabled on all Android versions: for example on Marshmallow you can update this via the Settings UI here: (Settings --> Languages & Input --> Google Keyboard --> Advanced --> Share usage statistics and Share snippets) and on Nougat the setting is here: (Settings --> Languages & Input --> Virtual keyboard --> Google Keyboard --> Advanced --> Share usage statistics and Share snippets).
+The dialog shown in the first image above only presents a single checkbox which maps to the 'share snippets' option.

 Zebra’s own Enterprise Keyboard can be used as an alternative input method for the majority of customers and provisioned as the default IME during staging.